wp-plugins/bulk-watermark/readme.txt

 == Changelog ==

+= 1.6.4 =
+* updated plugin FAQs
+* updated readme file

 = 1.6.3 =
 * removed FilesystemIterator which was causing compatibility issues because it is only available in php 5.3+
-* updated contextual help, removed depricated filter and updated to preferred method
+* updated contextual help, removed deprecated filter and updated to preferred method
-* added uninstall and deactivation funtions to clear plugin settings
+* added uninstall and deactivation functions to clear plugin settings

 = 1.6.2 =
-* updated the watermark application system to resolve issues with locating the correct dicectory.
+* updated the watermark application system to resolve issues with locating the correct directory.
 * updated support links
 * updated readme file
 * updated plugin upgrades information